jimasp/dependabot-transitive-issue/README.md

 ## The Problem Scenario

-1. **Initial State**: We have a library installed that depends on packages with vulnerabilities
+1. **Initial State**: We have `async@2.6.3` installed, which depends on `lodash@4.17.19`
-   - The transitive dependency has known security vulnerabilities
+   - lodash 4.17.19 (transitive dependency) has known security vulnerabilities (CVE-2020-8203, CVE-2021-23337)
-   - Dependabot will create an alert for the transitive dependency vulnerability
+   - Dependabot will create an alert for the lodash vulnerability

-2. **The Fix**: We update the parent package to a newer version that requires patched transitive dependencies
+2. **The Fix**: We update async to version 3.x which no longer depends on lodash
-   - The new transitive dependency version fixes the security vulnerability
+   - The lodash vulnerability is resolved by removing/updating the dependency
-   - However, we didn't directly change the vulnerable package in requirements.txt - we only changed its parent
+   - However, we didn't directly change lodash in package.json - we only changed async

 3. **The Issue**: Dependabot may not automatically detect that the transitive dependency issue is resolved
    - The alert remains open even though the vulnerability is fixed